` Interton VC 4000 Gaming Guide

 Numbers must be entered right-to-left (ie. reversed).

-Math 2 This cartridge contains twice 52 programs, for calculation of addition and subtraction.
+Math 2 This cartridge contains twice 52 [actually twice 51] programs, for calculation of addition and subtraction [and multiplication and division].
 Questions are set by the computer and can be answered by one person or two persons in competition.

 Like Mathematics I, 1 or 2 players can tackle addition and subtraction of various standards.
 But this cartridge will go further and take on multiplication and division too.
 The Database Games-Computer makes learning interesting and entertaining so children will want to do their homework this way.